lennart-benschop/agon-forth/forth16/README.md

 ### Prerequisites

-You need Agon MOS version of at least 1.02.
+You need Agon MOS of at least version 1.02.
-You need text editor to edit FORTH source files on Agon.
+You need a text editor to edit FORTH source files on Agon.
 The follwong repository contains the Nanno.bin file that you can install on the micro-SD card in the MOS subdirectory. https://github.com/lennart-benschop/agon-utilities